Spanish Road: 1601–1609: Swiss and Valtellinese routes

-The defeat of the Savoyard attack on Geneva dashed the last hopes of restoring the old route of the Spanish Road through Savoy, and so the Spanish subsequently started looking for an alternative to the east.

-The most straightforward option was to march the troops due north from Milan over the St Gotthard Pass and then down through Central Switzerland to the High Rhine.
-Crossing the Rhine would bring the Spanish armies into Further Austria, which was friendly territory as the Austrian Habsburgs were cousins and close allies of Spain's own Habsburg royal family.
-From Further Austria the Spanish could then march directly through neighbouring Upper Alsace, another Austrian Habsburg possession, to Lorraine and on to the Spanish Netherlands.
-The Swiss Confederacy was willing in principle to allow Spanish forces onto its territory, but the presence on Swiss soil of Catholic troops en route to fight against the Protestant Dutch Republic caused considerable disquiet in the Protestant cantons and threatened to trigger a new phase of Switzerland's sectarian civil wars.
-In order to make the Spanish troops as inconspicuous as possible, the Confederacy therefore imposed a number of conditions on their transit across Switzerland – for example the treaty agreed in 1604 stipulated that when on Swiss soil Spanish soldiers would be required to march unarmed and in groups of no more than two hundred men at a time.
-The stringency of these restrictions made it difficult for Spain to move forces through Switzerland efficiently, and they only sent six major expeditions along this route before giving up on it permanently.
+The Spanish now sought an alternative route, the most straightforward running due north from Milan through the Gotthard Pass, then down through Central Switzerland to the High Rhine.
+Crossing the Rhine would bring the Spanish armies into Further Austria, held by the Austrian Habsburgs, cousins and close allies of Spain.
+From here, troops could march through friendly territory in Upper Alsace and Lorraine, then on to the Spanish Netherlands.
+In principle, the Swiss Confederacy was willing to allow the Spanish free passage, but the fact they were being sent to fight against Dutch Protestants caused considerable disquiet in the Protestant cantons and threatened to trigger another civil war.
+The Confederacy therefore imposed various conditions, for example obliging Spanish soldiers to march in unarmed groups of no more than two hundred men at a time.
+These made it difficult to move forces efficiently, and only six major expeditions used this route before it was abandoned.